Social capital: Instrumental capital

 Instrumental capital is behavior that is taught through one's surroundings over time.
 Individuals donating their resources are not seeking direct repayment from the recipient, but motivated by membership in the same social structure.
 Donors might not see a direct repayment, but, most commonly, they will be held by the society in greater honor.

 Portes mentions the donation of a scholarship to a member of the same ethnic group as an example of this.
 The donor is not giving up resources to be directly repaid by the recipient, but, as stated above, the honor of the community.
 With this in mind, recipients might not know the benefactor personally, but prospers as a member of the same social group.

 Social capital is also linked with religious communities.
 Religion represents an important aspect of social capital (religious social capital).
+However, Putnam found that membership in secular organizations in the United States had a greater association with volunteering, blood donations, charity, and philanthropy than membership in religious organizations, that membership in secular organizations was associated with participation in community projects while membership in religious organizations was not, and that the difference was mostly attributable due to community and organizational involvement by religious fundamentalists being confined to activities within their congregations rather than the wider communities in which the congregations are located.

 Measurement

 There is no widely held consensus on how to measure social capital, which has become a debate in itself.
 While usually one can intuitively sense the level/amount of social capital present in a given relationship (regardless of type or scale), quantitative measuring has proven somewhat complicated, resulting in different metrics for different functions.

 Sociologists Carl L. Bankston and Min Zhou have argued that one of the reasons social capital is so difficult to measure is that it is neither an individual-level nor a group-level phenomenon, but one that emerges across levels of analysis as individuals participate in groups.
 They argue that the metaphor of "capital" may be misleading because, unlike financial capital, which is a resource held by an individual, the benefits of forms of social organization are not held by actors, but are results of the participation of actors in advantageously organized groups.